Endy1381/Todo/README.md

 # Todo
-me learning how to do a TODO list
+me learning how to do a TODO list using React